NahalG/Telling-Stories-with-Data/FinalProjectpart1.md

 | [Telling-Stories-with-Data](https://nahalg.github.io/Telling-Stories-with-Data/) | [Visualizing Government Debt](https://nahalg.github.io/Telling-Stories-with-Data/Visualisinggovernmentdebt.html) | [Critique by Design](CritiqueByDesign) | [Final Project I](FinalProjectpart1)|

-# Outline
+# Topic: The Human Race Against ChatGPT

-Topic: The Human Race Against ChatGPT
+## Outline

 The recent innovation in AI – ChatGPT, has shook the world.
 The capabilities of this AI Chatbot have transformed how we brainstorm ideas and the speed at which are able to create content.
 While at one end of the spectrum these breakthroughs are taking place, the other end of the spectrum witnesses massive layoffs.
 That being said, as final year masters’ students, in-search of jobs amidst a recession, we grapple with the thought as to whether the workplace will require our services or will we be outdone by AI and robots.